nbcss/create-factory-controller/README.md

 - Redstone Link [🕮](https://nbcss.github.io/create-factory-controller/manual/en/redstone-link.html)
 - Electron Tube: Act as logical gates for redstone signals. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/electron-tube.html)
+- Arithmetic Tube: New item, for number calculations in factory controller.

 This mod does **not**:

 - Manage an external wall of factory gauges.

+## Bundled Mods
+The following mods are bundled in Factory Controller mod release.

+Create: Higher Logistics Patch
+- Fix number of logistics related bugs in Create.

+Create: Logistics Control
+- Filter Link: for dynamically set filter to blocks when unpack package.

 ## Mod Compatibility